ptrpfa/TicTacToe/train-ml/README.md

 3. Run the program!<br>
   - For normal usage (play against trained model), no additional command line arguments are required <br>
     `./ml-model` <br><br>
-  - To train the models, ensure that the 'train' command line argument is added. <br>
+  - To train the model, ensure that the 'train' or 'train-all' command line argument is added. <br>
+    `./ml-model train` <br><br>
-    `./ml-model train ` <br><br>
+    `./ml-model train-all` <br><br>
-    *\*By default, the code for running the simulated games against a random computer player to evaluate the model's performance is commented out, as it may take a while to run 1,000,000 games!*
+    *\*By default, the first option will not run simulated games against a random computer player to evaluate the model's performance, as it may take a while to run 1,000,000 games!*

 ### Sample program execution previews
 ---